Trente et quarante: Rules

 Two croupiers sit on each side of the table, one of them being the dealer; behind the two on the side opposite to the dealer a supervisor of the game has his seat.
 Six packs of fifty-two cards each are used; these are well shuffled, and the croupier asks any of the players to cut, handing him a blank card with which to divide the mixed packs.
 The game consists of the dealer dealing two rows of cards face up, the first (upper) row called noir and the second (lower) row called rouge.
 There are only four bets in trente et quarante: rouge and noir, known as the grand tableau, and couleur and inverse, known as the petit tableau.
 Rouge and noir bets are concerned with which row wins, and the couleur and inverse bets with whether the first card in the winning row is the same (couleur) or opposite (inverse) to the color of the row.

 Aces are worth one point, court cards ten, and pip cards their face value.
 A tie is a stand-off, and on a 31-point tie, players may double or quit on the next coup or immediately lose half their stake.
-The winning total will range between 30 and 40 card points, which is from where the name of the game derives.
+The winning total, from which the name of the game derives, will range between 30 and 40 card points.